Like us on Facebook and keep updated! |

 Redesigned and improved our internship program and training

-manual Instituted an onboard docent program with Wild Side Specialty
+Instituted an onboard naturalist program with Wild Side Specialty

 Tours (marine-mammal focused charters)